2017 Road to Le Mans: Qualifying

 There were two 20-minute qualifying sessions held on the afternoon of 15 June to set the starting order for both races.
 The first session saw any one driver be allowed by their teams to participate to determine the starting grid for the first race and each team's Bronze-rated driver partook in the second session to set the starting order for the second race.
 The first session took place in sunny weather conditions.
 Toril went fastest overall in all three of the circuit's sectors on warm tyres to secure pole position for the first race aboard the No. 3 DKR car with a 3:50.258 lap.
 Peter Kox qualified the No. 48 Kox Racing vehicle in second and the No. 18 M.Racing - YMR car of Cougnaud was third.
 Noble qualified the Nielsen car fourth and the second M.Racing - YMR entry was fifth courtesy of a lap from Ehrlacher.
 Barker's No. 20 Gulf Porsche took pole position in GT3 with a time of 3:56.511.
 He was 1.3 seconds quicker than Mediani's No. 95 Spirit Ferrari in second.
 Osborne qualified the No. 75 Optimum Audi in third despite a puncture that restricted him to a single fast lap.
 Tom Onslow-Cole's No. 5 Ram Racing Mercedes and Keen's No. 7 Lee Mowle car completed the top five in class.

-Falb's No. 2 United Autosports entry set the early pace in the second session before it was stopped with nine minutes remaining for an accident involving Alexander Talkanista Sr.'s No. 90 AT Racing Ligier car at the Porsche Curves.
-Talkanista was transported to the medical centre for a checkup.
+Falb's No. 2 United Autosports entry set the early pace in the second session before it was stopped with nine minutes remaining for an accident involving Alexander Talkanitsa Sr.'s No. 90 AT Racing Ligier car at the Porsche Curves.
+Talkanitsa was transported to the medical centre for a checkup.
 Glorieux's No. 3 DKR Ligier vehicle was impeded by the stoppage but took pole position for the second race with a 3:52.563 lap set on his final timed effort to complete a qualifying sweep for DKR.
 The No. 2 United Autosports car was second ahead of the two RLR Msport entries of Martin Rich and John Farano in third and fourth.
 Alvaro Fontes's SPV MotorSport entry completed the top five in LMP3.
 In GT3, Al Harthy set a lap of 4:00.832 on his first quick run in the TF Sport Aston Martin before the red flag stoppage to secure pole position in the category and was fifth overall.
 Al Harthy remained in the pit lane after the suspension was lifted.
 He was almost three seconds quicker than the second-placed Busnelli's No. 46 Ebimotors Lamborghini.
 Haigh's No. 75 Optimum Audi took third, ahead of the two Garage 59 McLarens of Michael Benham and Alexander West in fourth and fifth in class.